 Let’s start off by understanding how the OCBC 360 Account works.

-As of 1 October 2020, the OCBC 360 Account allows account holders to earn bonus interest on the first $75,000 in four areas: Salary, Save, Wealth (Insure), Wealth (Invest) and Grow.
+As of 1 February 2021, the OCBC 360 Account allows account holders to earn bonus interest on the first $75,000 in five areas: Salary, Save, Insure, Invest and Grow.
 You will also earn a base interest rate of 0.05% a year on your entire account.

 Source: OCBC 360